Kibibit/doc-explorer/achievibit-local.md

 to run achievibit (locally or otherwise), you need three main things:

-1. a database - achievibit expects to write and read data from a mongodb database.
+1. **a database** - achievibit expects to write and read data from a mongodb database.
    You can either create a real mongoDB, or use `monkey.js` to create a mock DB to run locally
-2. achievibit's server - pretty self explanatory
+2. **achievibit's server** - pretty self explanatory
-3. a static public ip address - in order to connect achievibit to a github repository, you need to have a **url** you can paste into your webhook.
+3. **a static public ip address** - in order to connect achievibit to a github repository, you need to have a **url** you can paste into your webhook.
 On production, this is handled by our heroku hosting.
 To generate a static url, we use `ngrok` locally.
+This is done automatically when you run the server with the `--ngrok` command line param.

 ## Prerequisites